 A surgeon performs nasal polypectomy entirely through your nose.
 Unlike other types of surgery, no incisions are made to access the polyps.
 You’ll need local or possibly general anesthesia, depending on the extent of the extractions from your nasal cavities.

-Once your surgeon locates the polyps, they’ll remove them with surgical graspers.
+Once your surgeon locates the polyps, they’ll remove them with a microdebrider or surgical graspers.

 The complication rate from nasal polyp surgery is lower than for general sinus surgery.
 You may notice slight bleeding from your nose for the few weeks.